Holo Home Loans Pty Ltd has been authorised as a Credit Representative of Connective Credit Services Pty Ltd. The details of the authorisation is:

 Other people we deal with

-We have approval to utilise credit providers and their loan products through the services of our aggregator ‘Connective Broker Services Pty Ltd ABN 77 161 731 111, Credit Representative 437202 authorised under Australian Credit Licence 389328’.
-The aggregator charges us a fee depending on our contract arrangements,
+Our aggregator, we have approval to utilise credit providers and their loan products through the services of our aggregator ‘Connective Broker Services Pty Ltd ABN 77 161 731 111, Credit Representative 437202 authorised under Australian Credit Licence 389328’.
+The aggregator charges us a fee depending on our contract arrangements, consisting of:

-- a share of commission that is paid by the particular credit provide
+• A share of commission that is paid by the particular credit provider

 Referrers and referral fees